pcristin/Monad_faucet/backend/README.md

 }
 ```

 > Note: Setting `limit_percentage` to 0 disables the wallet limit entirely.
+The limit is applied per transaction rather than over a time period.

 ## Price Calculation